Mohamad-mali/Task-Manager-Nestjs/README.md

 Nest js centered api for a TaskManger app

--porject needs-
+## porject needs

-postgress SQL, or any type of SQL Database
+1. postgress SQL, or any type of SQL Database

-Redis
+2. Redis

-Node v22.18
+3. Node v22.18

---Running the project on local--
+## Running the project on local

--DATABASE SETUP!
+### DATABASE SETUP

-go to the env file and change the POSGRESS username, password to yours inside of the sql you must create a db named "taskmanagernest" expose postgress on port "5432"
+1. go to the env file and change the POSGRESS username, password to yours

--REDIS
+2. inside of the sql you must create a db named "taskmanagernest"
+3. expose postgress on port "5432"

+### REDIS

 instal the redis and expose it on defaul port "6379"

--app
+### app

 after running the commands for local you can run the porject and it is accessable on port 3000

---Running porject on docker--
+## Running porject on docker

--install Postgress db image and configure it
+1. install Postgress db image and configure it

--install Redis image and configure it
+2. install Redis image and configure it

--run the docker compose command
+3. run the docker compose command

 ## Project setup